ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 0.3.0 or manually, the configuration may need to be upgraded in particular to disallow the `deprecated TLS 1.0 and 1.1 protocols <https://datatracker.ietf.org/doc/html/rfc8996>`_.

-To do so, first upgrade ``omero-certificates`` to version 0.3.0 or later, remove the :property:`omero.glacier2.IceSSL.Protocols` and :property:`omero.glacier2.IceSSL.ProtocolVersionMax` configurations and finally re-execute the :program:`omero certificates` command::
+To do so, activate the virtual environment where the server Python dependencies are installed, upgrade ``omero-certificates`` to version 0.3.0 or later, remove the :property:`omero.glacier2.IceSSL.Protocols` and :property:`omero.glacier2.IceSSL.ProtocolVersionMax` configurations and finally re-execute the :program:`omero certificates` command::